unpsjb-rtsg/slack-freertos/test/README.md

 python generate_cpps.py --srcpath ./tests/Test1 --taskcnt 10 --releasecnt 10 --testsched --slack 10 ./rts/*.xml
 ```

+Once the CPPs files are generated, the binary files could be recompiled executig `make` in the `Test1` directory.

 ## Running the test

 To execute the test run the `run_timing_tests.py` script.
 Use the `port` and `drive` parameters to indicate the serial port and drive letter (or mount point) assigned to the board, and specify the directory where the BIN files are with the `binpath` parameter.
 The results are saved by default in the file `binpath\results.txt`.
 For example: